ufs-community/ufs-srweather-app/docs/UsersGuide/source/DefineWorkflow.rst

 ``attrs``: Any of the attributes to the ``workflow`` tag in Rocoto.
 This is meant to contain a nested dictionary defining any of the Rocoto-supported attributes, where the key is the name of the attribute, and the value is what Rocoto expects.

-``cycledefs``: A dictionary with each key defining a group name for a ``cycledef`` tag, where the key’s value is a list of ``cycledef`` accepted strings.
-The PyYAML constructor ``!startstopfreq`` has been included here to help with the automated construction of the tag of that nature.
+``cycledefs``: A dictionary with each key defining a group name for a ``cycledef`` tag, where the key’s value is a list of acceptable ``cycledef`` formatted strings.
+The PyYAML constructor ``!startstopfreq`` has been included here to help with the automated construction of a tag of that nature.
 The preferred option for the SRW App is to use the “start, stop, step” method.

-``entities``: A dictionary with each key defining the name of a Rocoto entity, and its value.
+``entities``: A dictionary with each key defining the name of a Rocoto entity and its value.
 These variables are referenceable throughout the workflow with the ‘&foo;’ notation.

 ``log``: The path to the log file.
 This corresponds to the ``<log>`` tag.